jdoleary/Spellmasons/docs/TasksCurrent.md

     - Add sentry errors to electron node files
 # Bugs / Cleaning
 - why does it keep introducint golems over and over
-- save file "shove" guy went through wall
-    - this is because the wall polys are missing entirely when liquids are stamped right up against the edge of the underworld
-        - see stampLiquids
 - summoners that summon while in water, their summons aren't "in water"
 - handle loading a save file where the player has not spawned in yet.  see 87374022
 - Hide disconnected players in game screen but not in the lobby